LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 14th Sunday of Ordinary Time - Traveling Light

 God's kingdom is often compared to a "harvest" in the Scriptures.
 It is an image that perhaps meant more to other cultures, in other ages than our own.
 Traditionally, today's Gospel is used to preach for an increase in the response to the vocation to the priesthood and religious life.
 And while that idea is very much valid, there is a much more important message for all of us in the narrative.
-We can substitute the word "church" for "harvest" and we can hear the Lord reminding us that it is by God's favor that we belong to this chosen community.
+If we substitute the word "church" for "harvest" we can hear the Lord reminding us that it is by God's favor that we belong to this chosen community.

-A harvest just doesn't happen - it requires work.
-"Church" doesn't just happen... it doesn't just pop up out of ground.
-All of the different components which make up our Church require work, support, planning, tender care, patience - and yes, honest dialog.
+travellightA harvest just doesn't happen .
+It requires work.
+"Church" doesn't just happen.
+It doesn't just pop up out of the ground.
+All of the different components which make up our community of faith require work, support, planning, tender care, patience and yes, honest dialog.

-The Gospel today tells us that the seventy-two returned "rejoicing" - that their mission was successful.
+The Gospel today tells us that the seventy-two returned "rejoicing" that their mission was successful.
 It says nothing about them being rejected or chased out of the towns to which they were sent.
-It could very well be that they were... but Luke chooses to focus on the success of the mission and on the fact that the Gospel is proclaimed by the very ones who desperately need it.
+It could very well be that they were..
+But Luke chooses to focus on the success of the mission and on the fact that the Gospel is proclaimed by the very ones who desperately need it.

-But just speaking words of peace in not enough... talking about "love" or "praying for peace" is not enough.
+But just speaking words of peace in not enough.
+Talking about "love" or "praying for peace" is not enough.
 We must transform those words into action.
+And when we do that we become healthy and effective laborers in the harvest.

 Henri Nouwen reminds us of something very significant about the use of words: